charasyn/Information/BranchTagCommit.md

 ```
 git branch
 ```
-To link the newly created branch to GitHub, use the below command.
+To link the newly created branch to Github, use the below command.
 ```
 git push -u origin "branchname"
 ```